laeticlo/Ectoline/readmePeptimapper.txt

 The overall Peptimapper workflow is composed of 4 binaries : LX_RunPepNovo, LXRunPepMatch, LXQualify, ClustToGff.

--1-  LX_RunPepNovo : takes spectra file(s) as input (dta,mgf and mzXML files) and provides a PSTs file as output.
+-1-  LXRunPepNovo : takes spectra file(s) as input (dta,mgf and mzXML files) and provides a PSTs file as output.

 	run PepNovo_bin with default options : -model CID_IT_TRYP and -PTMs C+57:M+16 and convert output format to be compatible with PMMatch.
 	-------------------